Shikharji movement: Protest by Jains

 All the sects of the Jains’ consider this hill as the most sacred place.
 Protests across the country from the people of Jain community have taken place in the form of on/off line petitions addressed to the PM and the CM of Jharkhand state.
 Protest rallies, congregations and protests on social media were organised Jains.

+The protests, started in 2018, were against the secular and religious conversion of Shikharji Hills and promotion of commercial activities, all of which are repugnant to the Jain religion.

+In addition, another parallel campaign was initiated by Jain Media in 2021 to declare Shikharji as a "Holy City."
+Jyot organisation considers this campaign untimely, misleading, lacking vision and clarity and ambiguous because it does not focus on the desired outcome of maintaining the sanctity and Jain character of the Hills.
+The organisation expects Jain Media to rectify the campaign and focus on appropriate issues by raising the existing demand of declaring the entire Shikharji Hill as a Place of Worship of Jains.

 Government’s Response

 On 10 October 2018, government orally assured that it will not construct any other structure on the hill which will affect sanctity of Jains.
 However, Jains are still demanding a written statement from the concerned authorities declaring Shikharji as a place of worship, as they believe they have been betrayed by giving oral assurances earlier by the government.
 On 26 October 2018, the Government of Jharkhand issued an official memorandum declaring the Shikharji hill as a 'place of worship'.